flagpolejs/flagpole/docs/value.md

 data.item("dateStart").is.date().and.is.sameOrBeforeDate(data.item("dateEnd"));
 ```

-### json: iValue (readonly)
+### json: Value (readonly)

-Returns a new iValue, identical to this one but whose input value is an object by parsing the string contents of this current element with `JSON.parse()`.
+Returns a new Value, identical to this one but whose input value is an object by parsing the string contents of this current element with `JSON.parse()`.

 ```javascript
 context.response.body.json.echo();
 ```

-### last: iValue (readonly)
+### last: Value (readonly)

-Gets the last item from this array or object and returns it as a new iValue.
+Gets the last item from this array or object and returns it as a new Value.

-### length: iValue (readonly)
+### length: Value (readonly)

 Get a new Value object, containing the length of the input value.
 This could be the number of characters in a string-like value or the number of elements if it's an array.

-In this case the input value the iValue resulting from `context.find` will be an array.
-So `.length` gives us an iValue with the number of items in the array.
+In this case the input value the Value resulting from `context.find` will be an array.
+So `.length` gives us an Value with the number of items in the array.

 ```javascript
 const images = await context.findAll("img");
 const numberOfImages = images.length;
 ```

 In other cases, the input value might be a string.
-Then the `.length` would be an iValue containing the number of characters.
+Then the `.length` would be an Value containing the number of characters.

 ```javascript
 const title = await context.find("title");